tsadams1973/website/blog/content/posts/msal-session-vc/index.md

 ---
 title: "Using custom middleware to handle MsalUiRequired exceptions."
 date: 2019-08-05T20:17:00-04:00
-draft: false
+draft: true
 type: "post"
-description: "If you are unable to use filters to handle exceptions when requesting access tokens this middleware solution might help.l"
+description: "If you are unable to use filters to handle exceptions when requesting access tokens this middleware solution might help."
 tags: ["azure", "b2c", "msal", "core"]
 ---